When you purchase your property in Mexico, you will need to account for a range of fees and taxes in addition to the agreed purchase price.

 Fees for the property trust, fideicomiso, if relevant

-If you purchase property within the 50km/100km ‘restricted’ zones (near coasts and land borders), you will need to pay a local bank to set up and manage a property trust for you.
+If you purchase property within the 50km/100km ‘restricted’ zones (near coasts and land borders), you will need to pay a local bank to set up and manage a property trust for you, and there are government fees to pay as well.

-Set-up fees are typically around US$1,000 equivalent in Mexican pesos, with annual service charges between US$1,000-$2,000 equivalent.
-The annual service fee will cover certain legal obligations (e.g., the filing of necessary documents annually) by the bank on your behalf.
+- The bank makes an annual service charge amounting to between US$1,000-$2,000 equivalent in Mexican pesos.
+The annual service fee covers trust administration and certain legal obligations (e.g., the filing of necessary documents annually) by the bank on your behalf.

-Some people choose to place their property into a trust even if it’s not situated in the restricted zone as part of their estate planning preparations; you should seek professional financial planning advice about this.
+Some people choose to place their property into a trust even if it’s not situated in the restricted zone as part of their estate planning preparations.
+You should seek professional financial planning advice about whether this is appropriate in your circumstances.

 Other attorney fees